Demaniaz/Sample_data_Files/README.md

 # Sample_data_Pentaho
-Sampe data for training Pentaho
+Sample data for training Pentaho

+This sample data is dummy